cristianm-developer/react-custom-select/README.md

 - Built-in keyboard handling and click outside to close
 - Styled with bundled CSS, easy to override
 - TypeScript support for strong typings
+- The `value` prop is customizable as a React node, allowing you to render complex custom content inside the select box.
+- Refs are available for each component (`Select`, `Option`, `Prefix`, `Suffix`), enabling direct DOM access or imperative actions.
+- A built-in `<NoOptions>` component is provided to display a customizable message or UI when there are no options available to select.

 ---